Understanding Gallbladder Surgery: When is Cholecystectomy Necessary?

 Can gallstones be treated without surgery?

 Medication such as Ursodiol (Actigall) can dissolve small cholesterol stones.
-These are not effective on bile pigmented stones.
-They take months or years and have a high chance of recurrence.
-Some studies have quoted a recurrence risk of 75% within several months.
-Medications are mainly used for people who cannot tolerate surgery.
+However, it is important to note that this method is not effective for bile pigmented stones.
+Treatment can take months or even years and has a high chance of recurrence, with some studies indicating a risk of up to 75% within several months.
+Thus, medications are mainly used for individuals unable to tolerate surgery.

 How can I prevent gallstones?